Maralinga to Emu Road: Footnote

 After construction of a road from Mabel Creek to Emu in early 1953 (see Anne Beadell Highway), this road was effectively the second road built by Beadell.
-He had, however, bulldozed a track from the centreline of the firing range to intercept the Mabel Creek to Emu road in late 1953.
+He had bulldozed a track from the centreline of the firing range to intercept the Mabel Creek to Emu road in late 1953.
 The builder of the 39 km section from Watson siding to Maralinga is not documented in references used, and is additional to the length built by Beadell.